lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 ### Tools

 During this workshop you are going to use command line, but most of the actions may be doable using Azure Portal.
+In fact, during the different labs, you are going to use deliberately a mix of CLI and the Web portal to see the different ways to interact with Azure Container Apps.
+In real life, you will use whatever fits you the best.

 #### Azure Cloud Shell